18 Mar 2025

 To establish a robust partnership between your internal legal team and external legal counsel, a back-of-the-napkin understanding won't suffice.
 Clear outside counsel guidelines are essential to improve vendor performance and prevent misalignment on assigned work or critical matters.
 Essentially, outside counsel guidelines help allocate resources and billable work while reducing inefficiencies and expenses.

-This best practice comes in handy when onboarding a new law firm or updating a tenured relationship with new outside counsel guidelines.
-Law firms that have a long-term relationship with a company should be evaluated on a consistent basis to ensure that everyone, even new partners, are following the guidelines set up at the onset of the relationship.
-This alignment with company values and expectations sets the groundwork with transparency to develop a successful and trustworthy collaboration.
+This best practice is handy when onboarding a new law firm or updating a tenured relationship with new outside counsel guidelines.
+Law firms that have a long-term relationship with a company should be evaluated consistently to ensure that everyone, even new partners, is following the guidelines set up at the onset of the relationship.
+This alignment with company values and expectations sets the groundwork for transparency to develop a successful and trustworthy collaboration.

-Assisting numerous corporate legal teams in developing or updating their outside counsel guidelines has provided patterns to that exercise.
-Below, you’ll find distilled experiences and essential rules to incorporate into your guidelines as best practices for development and communication to outside counsel.
-Along the way, you’ll find considerations on how to execute and enforce your guidelines with the law firms you hire.
-The end goal is to ensure that the legal department and legal service providers align seamlessly with corporate values.
+Below, legal operations professionals can find essential rules to incorporate into outside counsel guidelines as best practices for development and communication.
+Along the way, you’ll find considerations on how to execute and enforce guidelines with the law firms you hire.
+The end goal is to ensure that the legal department and legal services providers align seamlessly with corporate values.

 What Are Outside Counsel Guidelines?

 Outside counsel guidelines establish the framework for all engagements.
 Of primary importance are the billing guidelines established for invoicing and billing.
-Imagine a complex legal matter with more than 10 months in duration.
-How should outside counsel invoice in a consistent method?
-Legal billing guidelines direct the billing methodology and provide timekeepers and partners in law firms with those guidelines on how to bill against a matter.
+Imagine a complex legal matter over 10 months in duration.
+How should outside counsel submit invoices consistently?
+Legal billing guidelines direct the billing methodology and provide timekeepers and partners in law firms with guidelines on how to bill against a matter.
 These billing guidelines help outside counsel with consistency and accuracy when submitting e-billing.

 Distinguishing Between Rules and Guidelines